ranenbg/Arduino-FFB-wheel/README.md

 Firmware features:
 - supported Arduino boards: Leonardo, Micro and ProMicro (5V, 16MHz)
 - 4 analog axis + 1 for optical encoder, 2 FFB axis (only 1 has pwm or dac output)
+- automatic or manual analog axis calibration
 - up to 16 buttons via by 4x4 matrix or by **[button box firmware](https://github.com/ranenbg/Arduino-FFB-wheel/tree/master/tx_rw_ferrari_458_wheel_emu_16buttons)** uploaded to Arduino Nano/Uno
 - analog XY shifter with up to 8 gears + reverse
 - fully supported 16bit FFB effects (custom force effect not implemented)
-- envelope and conditional block effects, start delay, durration, deadband
+- envelope and conditional block effects, start delay, durration, deadband, direction enable
 - FFB calculation and axis/button update rate is 500Hz (2ms period)
 - many options available (external 12bit ADC/DAC, pedal autocalibration, z-index, hatswitch, button matrix)
 - RS232 serial interface for configuration of all wheel parameters
 - fully adjustable FFB output in the form of 2 channel digital PWM or analog DAC signals
+- pwm modes: pwm+-, pwm+dir, pwm0.50.100
+- dac modes: dac+-, dac+dir
 - load cell support for HX711 chip (for brake pedal axis only)
 - all wheel parameters are stored in EEPROM (and automatically loaded at each powerup)
-- wheel control **[Arduino FFB gui](https://github.com/ranenbg/Arduino-FFB-gui)** for an easy configuration and monitoring of all inputs/outputs
+- original wheel control user interface **[Arduino FFB gui](https://github.com/ranenbg/Arduino-FFB-gui)** for an easy configuration and monitoring of all inputs/outputs

 Detailed documentation and more information about the firmware can be found in txt files inside brWheel_my folder.